brandon-zimmerman/path-planning/README.md

 #### Behavior Planner

-The image below shows the finite states from Behavior Planning class in the Udacity class.
-The behavior planner's job is to create the list of next possible states and then choose the state with the lowest cost.
-The finite state machine and cost functions are implemented in the  `successor_states` function ([vehicle.cpp](src/vehicle.cpp) line 71) and the `calculate_cost` function ([cost.cpp](src/cost.cpp) line 74).
+The behavior planner's (`BehaviorPlanner` defined in [behavior_planner.cpp)](src/behavior_planner.cpp) job is to create a list of the vehicle's next possible states and choose the state with the lowest cost.
+The planner 's `choose_next_state` function (line 32 of [behavior_planner.cpp)](src/behavior_planner.cpp) receives the vehicle's current position and sensor fusion data (`sensor_fusion`).
+It then predicts the future position of the ego vehicle and other vehicles on the road.
+These predictions are, in turn, fed to the finite state machine and cost functions implemented in the `Vehicle::successor_states` function ([vehicle.cpp](src/vehicle.cpp) line 71) and the `calculate_cost` function ([cost.cpp](src/cost.cpp) line 74).

+The image below from the Udacity classroom shows the states determined by the `BehaviorPlanner` class.

 ![Finite States](images/finite-states.png)